-The school year is form March to December, and summer vacations are usually January and February, so by the beginning of March, everyone is back to their usual routines.
+The school year is from March to December, and summer vacations are usually January and February, so by the beginning of March, everyone is back to their usual routines.

-This month is about chocolate + caramel, which is one of those combination of flavors that I don’t know where to begin.
+This month is about chocolate + caramel, which is one of those combinations of flavors that I don’t know where to begin.

 Because caramel is good with every single type of chocolate.
 So, at the risk of being a bore, I made some wonderfully gooey millionaire’s bars with salted caramel and a graham cracker crust instead of the usual shortbread.